MetaMask/action-create-release-pr/README.md

 This Action can be used on its own, but we recommend using it with [MetaMask/action-publish-release](https://github.com/MetaMask/action-publish-release).

+In order for this action to run, the project must have a [Keep a Changelog](https://keepachangelog.com/en/1.0.0/)-compatible changelog, even if it's empty.

-Add the following Workflow File to your repository in the path `.github/workflows/create-release-pr.yml`:
+Add the following workflow file to your repository in the path `.github/workflows/create-release-pr.yml`:

 ```yaml
 name: Create Release Pull Request